essoen/essoen.github.io/content/blog/2022/01-20-okrs-and-metrics.md

 any task management as the team is so small, and things are moving fast.
 Other teams will have a few working directly to test hypotheses to move the needle on an OKR, while others work on an initiative that was promised to another department.
-I’ve found it help to build understanding, and make the OKRs useful, by being aware of the differences and track them appropriately.
+I’ve found that it helps in building understanding, and in turn make OKRs useful, by being aware of the differences and track them appropriately.
 OKR, like agile, is not a silver bullet.
-We'll always need tailoring for our context.
+We'll always need to tailor to context.